 An early intervention initiative, the program is designed to build the literacy and language skills of disadvantaged and vulnerable young children before they start school, and before the lack of these basic skills can have serious impacts on their future learning and life-chances.
 And it’s working.
-From Glasgow in the UK, to Dolly’s home state of Tennessee in the US, studies show that the impact of book ownership and encouraging parents to read to their children cannot be overstated.
+From Glasgow in the UK, from Dolly’s home state of Tennessee in the US to ourselves in Greater Bendigo, studies show that the impact of book ownership and encouraging parents to read to their children cannot be overstated.
 Specifically, Dolly Parton’s Imagination Library is proving effective in three ways:

 Parents reading to their children

-Parents taking part in DPIL increase the amount of time they spend reading to their children, with between 66% and 75°/o of surveyed families participating in DPIL the United States reading more frequently to their children.1 In the UK, a survey of 500 participants found that 80% of families involved in the program now read to their children 4-5 times a week.2
+Parents taking part in DPIL increase the amount of time they spend reading to their children, with between 66% and 75°/o of surveyed families participating in DPIL the United States reading more frequently to their children.2 In the UK, a survey of 500 participants found that 80% of families involved in the program now read to their children 4-5 times a week.3

 Children’s engagement with books